 (Different than humans) Rats used less directed exploration (i.e. have lower thresholds) in long horizons.

 In Experiment 1(Figure 8), there is a significant main effect of horizon on the threshold parameter for humans (p < 0.001), but there is no significant effect of horizon on the threshold parameter for rats (p > 0.05).
-In other words, when different horizon conditions are tested between sessions, we didn’t find a significant horizon effect on directed exploration.
+In other words, when different horizon conditions are tested between sessions, we didn’t find a significant horizon effect on directed exploration in rats.

 In Experiment 2(Figure 9), there is a significant main effect of horizon on the threshold parameter for rats (p < 0.001).
-There is also a significant main effect of horizon on the model-free p(explore) measure (p = 0.003).
-Together, These results showed a significant horizon effect on directed exploration if rats experienced both horizons within the same session.
+There is also a significant main effect of horizon on the model-free p(unguided) measure (p = 0.003).
+Together, these results showed a significant horizon effect on directed exploration if rats experienced both horizons within the same session.
 (Note that the horizon conditions are always within-session for human experiments.)

 (Rats alone) Rats explored differently in self-guided exploration compared to cue-guided exploration.
-In Figure 11D, we showed that there was a significant main effect of nGuided (0 for self-guided vs 1 for cue-guided) on p(explore), p < 0.001.
+In Figure 11D, we showed that there was a significant main effect of nGuided (0 for self-guided vs 1 for cue-guided) on p(unguided), p < 0.001.

 Addressing the particular figures that the Reviewer mentioned: